← Back to Guides

 Fluid has moved out of the vessels and into interstitial space.
 Rings feel tight.
 Skin may look slightly swollen.
 Face may feel puffy.

-✅ What helps: Small–moderate plain water (to mobilize), movement (critical for lymph and venous return), upright posture.
+What helps: small to moderate plain water (to mobilize), movement (critical for lymph and venous return), upright posture.

 If you add salt here, you worsen the redistribution problem.
 Response: mobilize with movement and plain water.
 Do not add sodium.